Motor racing-Rain master Hamilton storms to Styrian GP pole | Sports-Games

 Motor racing-Rain master Hamilton storms to Styrian GP pole

-The Finn was 1.4 seconds slower than Hamilton, who will be seeking his 85th grand prix win on Sunday.
+The Finn was 1.4 seconds slower than Hamilton, who will be seeking his 85th Grand Prix win on Sunday, but Mercedes said he had suffered glazing on his car's front right brake disc that affected performance.
 "What a tricky day," said the champion after a performance that his team boss Toto Wolff hailed as simply out of this world.

 "The weather was incredibly difficult out there for all of us.
 A lot of the time you couldn't even see where you were going.
 "I had a big aquaplane at one point -- I definitely had my heart in my mouth - but I was able to improve and put in a nice, clean lap.
 I love these days."